digital-land/digital-land.info/application/templates/pages/guidance/specifications/listed-building.md

 ### end-date

-If applicable, the date from which the building was no longer listed, written in `YYYY-MM-DD` format.
+Where the building is [no longer listed](https://standards.planning-data.dev/principles/#we-shouldn%E2%80%99t-delete-entries-in-a-register), this should be the date that it was no longer in effect, written in `YYYY-MM-DD` format.
 If it's still listed, leave the cell blank.

 Example: `1999-01-20`